Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 Which hearing aid dome is right for me?

 Everyone’s ears are unique.
-Therefore, your hearing aids package contains 3 different dome styles in different sizes.
+Therefore, your hearing aids box contains 3 different dome styles in different sizes.

 The ideal dome style is determined by your specific hearing loss, whereas the appropriate dome size depends on the physical dimensions of your ear canal.
 An ideal-sized dome will fill up your ear canal, but not so tightly that there is pressure or discomfort.